GioBonvi/GoogleContactsEventsNotifier/README.md

 Now that the script is saved in your Google Drive folder we need to activate it.
 To do so click the menu `Resources->Advanced Google services`.
-In the popup which will open set "Google Calendar API" to `enabled` (click the switch on its row on the right).
+In the popup which will open set "Calendar API" to `enabled` (click the switch on its row on the right) and press "Okay".
-Once you have done this click on the link which says "Google API Console": you will be taken to another page.
+Once you have done this open `Resources->Advanced Google services` again and click on the link which says "Google API Console": you will be taken to another page.
 In this page search for "Google Calendar API" and open it.
 Now click `Enable` at the top of the window and close this page.
 Unless you have set the `accessGooglePlus` setting to `false`, then repeat these